 Special Waste:

-The Authority operated one paper shredding and two household hazardous waste collection events in 2021.
-Our full-time electronic center and our tire recycling center operated on regular schedule throughout the year of 2021.
+The Authority operated two household hazardous waste collection events and two paper shredding events in 2022.
+Our full-time electronic center and our tire recycling center operated on regular schedule throughout the year of 2022.

 Household Hazardous Waste: